AMingBling/IDATA2304-project-student-made-gadgets/README.md

 *Add one of the available provided sensors to a specific node*

 1. Choose sensor type (temperature, light, humidity, co2)
-2. Set the sensor ID
+2. Set minimum threshold value
-3. Set minimum threshold value
+3. Set maximum threshold value

-4. Set maximum threshold value
+If the sensor measure values out of the threshold bound, an alert message will be sent to the control panel.

-If the sensor measure values out of the threshold bound, an alert message will be sent to the control panel
+The sensor will automatically get assigned an ID.

 #### RemoveSensor